-If financial options have been exhausted, including expected monthly payments, the student may either pay the balance by cash, check, credit card (MasterCard or Visa), PayPal, or apply for an installment contract.
+If financial options have been exhausted, including expected monthly payments, the student may either pay the balance by cash, check, credit card (MasterCard or Visa), PayPal, online at https://bryanu.edu/student-payment/, or apply for an installment contract.

 If an installment contract is utilized the student must complete an application and may be required to complete a credit check.
 If the student is required to complete a credit check and it is not successful, a co-borrower may be required.
-A coborrower may also be required if the student is not employed.
+A co-borrower may also be required if the student is not employed.
 A Financial Assistance Coordinator is available to discuss details of a student's installment contract including potential down payment amounts, interest rates, terms, minimum monthly payment requirements and additional repayment information.
 The student's installment contract may be updated if adjustments are made that affect the student's balance.
 The student's installment contract is serviced by a third-party company.